-The Merger was accounted for as a reverse recapitalization in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-Under the reverse recapitalization method, MURF was treated as the acquired company for financial reporting purposes, and the Company, the accounting acquirer, was assumed to have issued shares of stock for the net assets of MURF, with no goodwill or other intangible assets recorded.
+(a) Restrictive Covenants.
+Under Executive specifically acknowledges and agrees that he remains obligated to comply with the reverse recapitalization method, MURF was treated as provisions of (i) the acquired company for financial reporting purposes, Proprietary Information and Inventions Assignment Agreement between the Company and Executive, and (ii) Sections 10 (Deemed Resignations), 11 (Cooperation with Company), 12 (Non-Interference), and 13 (Reasonableness of Terms) of the Employment Offer Letter between Executive and the Company the accounting acquirer, was assumed (the "Employment Agreement"), which provisions shall continue to have issued shares of stock for the net assets of MURF, with no goodwill or other intangible assets recorded.
 This determination is primarily based on the following predominant factors: (i) post-closing, the Company's stockholders have a majority of the voting power of the combined company and ability to elect the members of the combined company's Board of Directors ("Board"); (ii) the on-going operations post-merger will comprise those of Conduit; and (iii) all of the senior management of the combined company, except for the Chief Financial Officer, will be members of the management of the Company.
 As a result of the Merger, MURF was renamed "Conduit Pharmaceuticals Inc." The board of directors of MURF and Conduit each approved the Merger.